Transferring Property Into a Company

 When transferring property to an offshore company, it's important to be able to show that the transfer is above board.
 Ideally, the property should be listed with a real estate agent who handles international transactions.
 The sale also needs to go through at the property's fair market value.
 The terms of the sale, found in the contract, must also be reasonable for a commercial transaction.
 While the property shouldn't be gifted to a zero-tax International Business Company (IBC), it can be gifted to a tax-free offshore company which is also called a tax free offshore private foundation.
 This can add the appearance of being above board because people often gift property and money to charitable organizations.

 If you need help with transferring a property into a company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.